 Start by seeking an evaluation by a doctor who specializes in spasticity management.
+Most doctors who specialize in spasticity treatment are neurologists or doctors of physical medicine and rehabilitation.

 Make sure to have your related medical records sent to the specialist ahead of time.